SachinSaj/Paper_Publication---Biomedical_Image_Segmentation_Using_SegAN_Architecture/README.md

 - The presentation slides are also uploaded in this repository.
 - Paper is not uploaded, as it not published online yet.

-### If any idea or code used from this repository, kindly cite our paper.
+### If any idea or code used from this repository, kindly cite our paper / github repository.